sparanoid/java-zapper-osx/README.md

 - Mountain Lion - **Tested**
 - Lion - _Unknown_

-## “How do I make sure Java SE is successfuly uninstalled?”
+## “How do I make sure Java SE is successfully uninstalled?”

 Paste this at a Terminal prompt: